APPLICATIONS ACCEPTED BEGINNING: May 9, 2016

-APPLICATIONS REVIEWED BEGINNING: June 15 (optimal deadline for applications)
+APPLICATIONS REVIEWED BEGINNING: June 15, 2016 (preferred deadline for applications)

-Applicants applying for transfer admission must apply electronically via LSAC by submitting a regular Virginia Law application and selecting "I am applying for transfer admission with advanced standing" within the Application Status section.
+Applicants applying for transfer admission must apply electronically via LSAC by submitting a Virginia Law transfer application.
+The transfer application will be available in early May.

 To apply for transfer admission, you will need to submit all of the materials required for admission as a first-year student and the following additional materials:

 - an official transcript of all work taken during your first year of law school;

 - a letter of good standing from the dean of your current law school or other appropriate official, written as of the end of your first year in law school, stating that you are a student in good academic standing and are eligible to return if you choose to do so;

 - a statement of your rank in class as of the end of your first year in law school.
 If your law school does not rank students, please submit a statement of that policy from your registrar, academic dean or the Office of Career Services; and

 - one of your two letters of recommendation must be from a law school professor.
 The second letter may be one you used to apply to law school.

 The law school transcript, letter of good standing and statement of rank in class must be issued after grades for the second semester of your first year have been posted.
 If you submit a document issued before spring grades are released, you will need to request updated materials from your law school when grades are available.